|

 65. moot

-of no legal significance (as having been previously decided)
+of no legal significance, as having been previously decided

 66. research

-a search for knowledge
+a seeking for knowledge

 67. investigate

-conduct an inquiry or investigation of
+conduct an inquiry of

 68. declare